 Educational psychology

 Educational psychologists aim to support children, from birth to young adulthood, to realise their fullest potential.
-They work with staff, pupils, parents and other professionals to help identify wellbeing and additional support needs.
-They develop approaches to meet these needs, so children feel; safe, healthy, active, nurtured, achieving, respected, responsible and included.
+They work with staff, children and young people, parents and other professionals to help identify and support a range of additional support needs as outlined in the Additional Support for Learning Act (2004).
+They work collaboratively with staff from education and other agencies to develop approaches to meet these needs, so children feel; safe, healthy, active, nurtured, achieving, respected, responsible and included.

-Core functions are assessment, consultation, intervention and research and training and development, with focus on high quality capacity building.
+The core functions of an Educational Psychologist are consultation, assessment and intervention, research and training and development, with a focus on high quality capacity building.

 Educational psychologists

-All our schools and early years’ centres have a designated educational psychologist.
-Where there are concerns for a young person, the psychologist may:
+All our schools & early years settings including funded early years providers have a designated educational psychologist.
+Where there are concerns about any barriers to learning and wellbeing for a child or young person, the psychologist may:

-• identify strengths and areas where help is required
+• identify strengths, areas of potential and areas where help is required

-The first point of contact is the head of the school or nursery, or for younger children via Health and Social Care Partnership.
+The first point of contact is the head of the school or early years, or for younger children via Health and Social Care Partnership.

 What happens next?

-When the educational psychologist is involved, we create a file for notes, letters, or reports.
-Parents, or carers, can arrange to see the file by writing to the Principal Psychologist.
+Parents will always be asked for their consent when a child, or young person, is likely to have the direct involvement of an Educational Psychologist.
+When the Educational Psychologist is involved, we create an electronic file for notes, letters, or reports.
+Parents, or carers, can request any of the contents of this electronic file by writing to the Principal Psychologist.

 Quality assurance

 The service is subject to ongoing self improvement.
-We aim to improve the quality of provision, and outcomes for the learner, by providing support and challenge to the work of the service.
+We aim to improve the quality of our work and improve outcomes for children and young people by providing support and challenge to the work of the service.

 Suggestions or complaints